Black Friday phone deals 2018: $600 Note 9, $320 Galaxy S9, $300 gift card

 Nov.
 18

-Buy a Galaxy S9, S9 Plus, or Note 9 from Samsung to get $100 off the ticket price, and a Starter Kit.
+Buy a Galaxy S9, S9 Plus or Note 9 from Samsung to get $200 off the ticket price and a Starter Kit.
 Samsung throws in a DeX cable, wireless charger, case and studio-grade AKG headphones (not ear buds).
 With this deal you don't get as much money off, but Samsung values the starter kit bundle at $300, so it's worth looking at if you're also in the market for a set of over-ear cans.

 Sale dates